 Our infant grandson, Sully, was diagnosed with leukemia at age two months.
 He died at age fifteen months.
 Remembering Sully, I consider this text a good metaphor of pediatric cancers.
 This great and horrible dragon seeks to devour the children he attacks.
 With every effort to oppose him he is enraged.
 At times he appears to be accomplishing his hideous and horrific purpose.
 He is thwarted at every turn by courageous children who, encouraged, supported, and loved by their parents, fight with strength beyond their years.
 Medical staffs and researchers at St. Jude Children’s Research Hospital and other hospitals fight valiantly to drive back the dragon.
 At times he is defeated.
 Children recover.
 The dragon loses all power over them.
 At other times, all too many, the dragon appears to win, to devour his victims.
 Death, the dragon beats his breast and his seven heads mock with a hideous shout of victory.
 Contrary to appearances, however, Sully and the other children, even in death, have overcome the great and hideous dragon.
 They have been snatched up to God, to his Son, and to life.

 O how I want Sully to still be with us, to see him with his sister and brother and cousins open the gifts under the tree.
 I still at times see his picture, think about him, or speak his name, and my heart breaks.
 So it will be until I die because I love and will always love Sully.
 Yet my faith in the message of the apostle’s powerful picture gives comfort in the midst of tears.
-I live the certain hope of Jesus Christ, Sully is with Him.
+Comfort found in the hope of Jesus Christ.
+Sully is with Him.
 One day I will be with Him and so with Sully.